Please change your location to view this page.

 This page contains content that does not match your current location

-Justice Connect is working on a range of initiatives to respond to emerging needs related to COVID-19.
+Justice Connect has a range of initiatives to respond to COVID-19 issues.
 We’re providing legal help to people and community organisations affected by the pandemic.

-You can also access our complete library of free resources on these subjects here:
+We have many other free resources that will be relevant to you.
+Access our complete library of resources on these subjects here:

 - Running the organisation

 - Seeking funds and holding events

 - Important agreements